 These are a treat I have always loved.
 Growing up, we had some family friends that made us a tin of goodies at Christmas time and there were always some buckeyes in there.
 They were always the first treat to go and most loved.
 I didn’t realize then how easy they are to make, but I like these ones even more because they are healthier.

 I swapped out the peanut butter for cashew butter (or almond butter), replaced the multiple cups of powdered sugar with raw honey, and used dairy free chocolate to coat them.
 The Really Raw Honey is from Thrive Market and is so thick, luscious, and delicious!

 I do have to admit that my least favorite thing about making these is dipping them in chocolate.
 It’s a mess and tedious which is why I also made bars.
 They are much easier and just as delicious!
 Instructions for both will be below.
 I made them with both cashew and almond butter, but thought the cashew butter had a smoother texture that was closer to peanut butter.
 You can use either one though.

 These are the perfect sweet treat for Christmas- or anytime!
 If you love the original than you will love these!

 At Thrive Market you can shop the best organic and non-GMO groceries up to 50% off delivered to your home for FREE.
-You know I love Thrive Market and they are offering all my readers a FREE JAR OF RAW HONEY so you can make these yourself.
+You know I love Thrive Market and they are offering all my readers a free jar of raw honey (this deal is over, but you can CLICK HERE to receive 20% off your first 3 orders with them) so you can make these yourself.
 In case you’re not familiar, they are an online store that has healthy food at great prices.
-They are my go-to because of convenience (not taking 2 kids to the store) and their great selection.
+They are my go-to because of convenience and their great selection.
 This is an awesome deal and I know you will love the honey and Thrive Market! 🙂